fscorrupt/Posterizarr/README.md

    - `overlay`: Overlay file name.
    - `magickinstalllocation`: ImageMagick installation location.
    - `PlexUrl`: Plex server URL.
-   - `LibraryFolders`: true/false for the asset structure in one folder or splited in lib folders.
+   - `LibraryFolders`: true/false for the asset structure in one flat Folder or splited in lib folders like pmm needs it.
+   - `SeasonPosters`: true/false for also creating season posters.
    - `PlexToken`: if you want to run this from remote, you have to specify the Plex Token.
 3. Rename the config file to `config.json`.
 4. Place the `overlay.png` and `Rocky.ttf` font files in the same directory as the `config.json` and script.